jodal/comics/docs/development.rst

 The easiest way to contribute to *comics* is to register as a user at GitHub, fork `the comics project <http://github.com/jodal/comics>`_, and start hacking.
-To get your changes back into *comics*' mainline, send a pull request to `jodal at GitHub <http://github.com/jodal>`_, or send a mail to `comics@jodal.no
-<mailto:comics@jodal.no>`_.
-Patches accompanied by tests and documentation
-gives +5 karma and kudos.
+To get your changes back into *comics*' mainline, send a pull request to `jodal at GitHub <http://github.com/jodal>`_.
+Patches accompanied by tests and documentation gives +5 karma and kudos.
 When hacking on *comics*, please follow the code style and commit guidelines below.

 All contributions must be granted under the same license as *comics* itself.